 Respondent and District Page Comments Harvey M. Rose Response (Senior Peer Counseling Program): Lucia Riedemann, Foster City Resident Peninsula and Sequoia Healthcare Districts n/a Both counselors and peers receive benefits such as reduction of loneliness and isolation, being listened to, feeling personally valued, learning about community resources.
 Comment noted supporting the District's work.
 (Senior Peer Counseling Program): Janice Hardin, San Mateo Resident Peninsula and Sequoia Healthcare Districts n/a Personally benefitted from the program by enjoying friendships and support, learning current information on healthy aging, and engaging with others in the community.
 Comment noted supporting the District's work.
 Jim Wambach, Board President, Foster City Village Peninsula and Sequoia Healthcare Districts n/a Advocates continued support by both Districts of the non-profit Foster City Village serving seniors in Foster City and Mariner's Island in San Mateo.
 SHD provided the initial funding in 2012 and PHCD provided funding to help low-income residents in 2016.
-A study conducted in the fall of 2015 by the Center for Advanced Study of Aging Services (UC Berkeley School of Social Welfare) and in collaboration with the Archstone Foundation, surveyed the members of the Foster City Village and 68 other Village across the country to better understand the value and contribution of the Village organization to health and successful aging principles.
-Here is what they found: 94% of Village members were age 65+ (60% were age 75+) 66% of Village members either had general poor health or mobility, IADL, ADL and/or cognitive limitations 39% of Village members lived alone Out of this group of older adults surveyed, the following benefits of their Village membership were noted: 46% stated their overall quality of life had improved 54% stated they felt more connected to the community 48% stated they were more able to stay in their home Health care districts provide localized, proactive health benefits to the aging demographic served by Foster City Village.
+A study conducted in the fall of 2015 by the Center for Advanced Study of Aging Services (UC Berkeley School of Social Welfare) and in collaboration with the Archstone Foundation, surveyed the members of the Foster City Village and 68 other Villages across the country to better understand the value and contribution of the Village organization to health and successful aging principles.
+Here is what they found: • 94% of Village members were age 65+ (60% were age 75+) • 66% of Village members either had general poor health or mobility, IADL, ADL and/or cognitive limitations • 39% of Village members had experienced at least one fall in the past year (prior to membership) • 48% of Village members lived alone Out of this group of older adults surveyed, the following benefits of their Village membership were noted: • 46% stated their overall quality of life had improved • 92% stated their sense of belonging improved • 54% stated they felt more connected to the community • 48% stated they were more able to stay in their home Health care districts provide localized, proactive health benefits to the aging demographic served by Foster City Village.
 This partnership with the Districts will become even more crucial as the aging population continues to rapidly increase.
 Comment noted supporting the District's work.